jsdclxvi/Reforestation/README.md

-## What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+## Two guys walked into a bar, the third one ducked.